Plextora/Plextora/README.md

 - 👋 Hi, I’m @Plextora
 - 👀 I’m interested in C#, Python and GDScript!
-- 🌱 I’m currently learning GDScrit
+- 🌱 I’m currently learning GDScript
 - 📫 You can send a message to my discord if you want to reach me!
 Plextora#0033

 <!---